In April of 1962, Mosque # 27 in Los Angeles was the scene of

 Her whole life it seemed as if Louise Little was born under a dark star which ruthlessly followed her on a trail of tears it had created, handing her tragedy at every turn.

 Now minus a husband, bread winner and authoritarian presence, fate had delivered to her the ungovernable task of supporting seven children while being hopelessly trapped in a endless maze of poverty.
-Even though Louise collected on a $1,000 life insurance policy of Earl's, creditors formed a line down the street and around the block seeking restitiution of the long standing bills Earl had left behind.
-Trying to distance herself from economic disaster was like trying to emtpy Lake Huron with a table spoon.
+Even though Louise collected on a $1,000 life insurance policy of Earl's, creditors formed a line down the street and around the block seeking restitution of the long standing bills Earl had left behind.
+Trying to distance herself from economic disaster was like trying to empty Lake Huron with a table spoon.

 With nagging effrontery, the state authorities constantly appeared at the door questioning her capacity to mentor and provide for her family.
 Despite her iron will and Christian determination, Louise suffered a nervous breakdown and in January of 1939 was committed to the Kalamazoo State Mental Hospital.
 Her family was slowly parceled out to local orphanages, never to return.
 This is the dark side of humanity that rarely has historic light shed on it.
 Years later the phrase "the hate that hate produced," was aimed at Malcolm X and appropriately so.
 Like his mother Louise, Malcolm had a battery of reasons to hate the white world that had consumed his family.